tscomm99/purple-team-workshop-2025-01/intro_and_setup.md

 - Where possible you can split/spread the work among your table mates but we suggest to still work in pairs
 - Please actively participate, share, help, communicate for maximum value and fun :tada:

+### Teams Meeting TBD
+- Open the Teams meeting in your browser using the information provided by the workshop team
+- Mute your mic since we'll be only using it with people in the room
+- If necessary, familiarize yourself how to
+  - Join/leave the breakout room of your table
+  - Share/unshare your screen

 ## Setup
 - You will get pop-ups, offers to take a Splunk tour or upgrade Enterprise Security and error messages - just klick them "away"
 - The exercise will be done in Splunk Attack Range (SAR) hosted in AWS which consists of the attacked environment, a Kali Linux VM and a Splunk VM
 - We have one SAR instance per table so you will need to coordinate some steps during emulation to not produce conflicts
 - All activities can be performed using your browser

+### Open the Workshop Repo on Github
+- Please open the URL https://github.com/tscomm99/purple-team-workshop-2025-01

 ### Internet Connection
 - Who is using his own mobile phone tethering to connect to the Internet?